 (Phonetic: HUE-muu-leen)

 Effects: Appetite suppressant and anti-inflammatory.
-Common in White Widow and Sour Diesel, humulene complements weight-management strategies1318.
+Common in White Widow and Sour Diesel, humulene complements weight-management strategies

-Therapeutic Potential: Fights bacterial infections and reduces tumor growth in preclinical studies13.
+Therapeutic Potential: Fights bacterial infections and reduces tumor growth in preclinical studies

 7. Terpinolene: The Complex Energizer